tolauwae/ars-factum/inventing/invention.md

 When a character invents a poison, they are not brewing a dose.
 They are designing a recipe.
 Once the recipe is complete, the poison can be brewed using the normal rules for brewing poisons.

+To invent a poison recipe, a character has different approaches available to them.

+1. A character starts from a set of components and tries to invent a truly new and unique poison.
+2. A character wishes to discover the recipe of a poison with certain features.

+Each approach has their own invention process.

-To invent a poison recipe, the player first describes the intended poison in broad terms: its delivery type, intended effect, and approximate strength.
+the player first describes the intended poison in broad terms: its delivery type, intended effect, and approximate strength.
 The DM then assigns a recipe complexity, which determines the number of Eurekas required.

 **Deciding difficulty.** Below we give suggestions for the difficulty level for each rarity of poison.